giellalt/lang-rmy/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-rmy)](https://github.com/giellalt/lang-rmy/issues)
 [![Build status](https://github.com/giellalt/lang-rmy/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-rmy/actions)

+There are several Romani languages, and it is at the moment not clear how many standardised Romani languages there are in the Nordic countries.
+[Here is an overview](romani-languages).

 These pages document the work on **Kalderash Romani language model**, one of the **Vlax Romani** languages.
 It only contain a couple of nouns and a morphology sketch.
 The source was: